proxytype/Linux-Kernel-Filesystem-Hook/README.md

 # Linux-Kernel-Filesystem-Hook
-The kernel module allows for hooking file system operations like open, read, write, and close.
+This kernel module allows you to hooking file system operations like open, read, write, and close.
 It can also accept a path parameter to specify a specific directory for monitoring access.
 The module hooks into the original system call functions by modifying the read-only flag and assigning custom functions to handle these operations.

 # Usage:
 compile using makefile and load the module.